PyWavelets/pywt/doc/paper/paper.md

 Wavelets are a popular tool for computational harmonic analysis.
 They provide localization in both the temporal (or spatial) domain as well as in the frequency domain.
-A prominant feature is the ability to perform a multiresolution analysis.
+A prominent feature is the ability to perform a multiresolution analysis.
 The wavelet transforms of natural signals and images tends to have most of their energy concentrated in a small fraction of the coefficients.
 This sparse representation property is key to the good